danjulio/gCore-featherwing/software/Arduino/readme.md

 ## gCore ESP32 Arduino

-Two simple demos showing how to ingtegrate gCore into your ESP32 arduino projects.
-You will need to add ESP32 support to Arduino.
+Two simple demos showing how to integrate gCore into ESP32 Arduino projects.
+You will need to add ESP32 support to Arduino (see links below).

 1. `gcore_power_demo` - Simple sketch that includes `gcore_power.ino` for power management (see below).
 The sketch simply prints battery voltage, button press detection (short/long press) and charge state every second.
 After 60 seconds a long press will power off (when the button is released).
 After 120 seconds the sketch powers down automatically.